logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/ray_notebook.md

 ## Step 6: Access Ray Dashboard

 When you start a Ray session in Jupyter, a new application will appear in the Jupyter page.
-A notebook name from which the session was started is displayed.
+The notebook name from which the session was started is displayed.
 You can access the Ray UI by clicking on the `Ray Dashboard` and a new tab will be opened.
-The Ray dashboard is only available the notebook or the kernel it was started from is running.
+The Ray dashboard is only available while the Ray kernel is running.
 You can kill the Ray session to free up resources by shutting down the kernel in Jupyter.
 In the Ray Dashboard, you can monitor the resources used  by code you are running, the number of workers, logs, and the tasks that are running.

 <p align="center">
   <figure>